kristinjeanna/docker-ubuntu/README.md

 # kristinjeanna-ubuntu

-A lightly customized Ubuntu Linux image that serves as the base image for my downstream Ubuntu-based Docker images.
-Includes `tini` as the PID 0 process (i.e., image entrypoint).
+A Docker image based on `ubuntu:rolling` that serves as the base image for my downstream Ubuntu-based Docker images.
+Includes `tini` as the PID 0 process.

 ## How to obtain and use this image